Skip to main content

 Sign in with Apple

-You can use Sign in with Apple to offer a native authentication experience in your iOS, watchOS, macOS or tvOS apps.
+You can use Apple's Sign in with Apple feature to offer a native authentication experience in your iOS, watchOS, macOS, or tvOS apps.

 Instead of the typical OAuth flow that redirects through a browser, you can use Apple's native authentication and send the resulting ID token and authorization code to Clerk.
 Clerk verifies the user against the information Apple provides.

-For additional information on using Sign in with Apple in your iOS app, see the dedicated guide.
+For additional information, see the Sign in with Apple guide.

 Supported social providers